ejsheard/TestRMarkdown/README.md

 - set up new git project as usual e.g. Launch RStudio in a Project that is a Git repo that is connected to an already made GitHub repo (you will need the URL for this).
 - open R Markdown file to work in: File > New File > R Markdown …
 - then SAVE the R markdown file.
 The filename should end in .Rmd or .rmd.
 Save it in the top-level of this RStudio project and Git repository, that is also current working directory.
+- Edit the R markdown file so that the YAML now says "Use output: github_document"
 - You might want to commit here.
 - Click on “Knit HTML” or do File > Knit Document.
 RStudio should display a preview of the resulting HTML.
 Also look at the file browser.
-You should see the R Markdown document, i.e. foo.Rmd AND the resulting HTML foo.html.
+You should see the R Markdown document, i.e. documentname.Rmd AND the documentname.md.
+If have not edited the YAML "Use output:" section you will also have a resulting HTML documentname.html
 - Congratulations, you’ve just made your first reproducible report with R Markdown.
 - You might want to commit here.
 - Push the current state to GitHub.
 - Go visit it in the browser.
 Should see R Markdown document and the associated HTML.
 The Rmd is quite readable.
 But the output is obviously not there.
-HTML is ugly.
+The md shows the output of the knitted document and looks good!.
+Note that we do not have a HTML as have editted the document to be a github_document as HTML is ugly.
+- Do some more work in the R Markdown file in RStudio.
+Save!
+- You might want to commit here.
+- Now render the whole document via “Knit HTML.”
+Voilà!
+- You might want to commit here again.
+- Now Pull and Push.